Spanier--Whitehead duality in the K(2)-local category at p=2: Background

 Both resolutions \eqref{eq:ghmr-resolution} and \eqref{eq:BG-resolution} have the property that all possible Toda brackets formed from the maps in the resolutions are zero.
 Hence they refine to towers of fibrations and give rise to tower spectral sequences.
-Namely, \eqref{eq:BG-resolution} refines to a tower of fibrations
+Namely, \eqref{eq:BG-resolution} refines to a tower of fibrations { { }} and we have a tower spectral sequence